kfchou/kfchou.github.io/_posts/2026-01-07-agentic-coding.md

 | "You MUST invoke the skill" | Reads docs first, anchors on doc patterns | Misses project context |
 | "Explore project first, then invoke skill" | Builds mental model first, uses docs as reference | Better results |

-A vercel blog found that skill execution and behavior can be brittle ([source](https://vercel.com/blog/agents-md-outperforms-skills-in-our-agent-evals)).
+A Vercel blog found that skill execution and behavior can be brittle ([source](https://vercel.com/blog/agents-md-outperforms-skills-in-our-agent-evals)).
 This is concerning, as we need our agents to retain context and execute the desired skill at the appropriate time.

 ### Things to Consider: To Skill, or not to Skill?
 The solution the Vercel team found for their NextJS project was to embed an index pointing to specific documentation references directly within their `CLAUDE.md` file: